jaydeokar/DevOps-M3-2019/README.md

  Why Monitoring?

  Monitoring helps you observe response times, availability, resource consumption levels, performance, as well as predict potential   issues.
-When you deploy and manage numerous of instances in cloud, you want them to be monitored regularly and manage them through automation.
+When you deploy and manage numerous of instances in cloud, you want them to be monitored regularly and manage their monitoring  through automation.
 Monitoring also helps to identity which servers are the most/least used with which we can Scale In/Out.

  **Tools Used:**  Grafana ( Visualization ) and AWS CloudWatch ( Monitoring )

  **Grafana**

 Grafana is a Visualization and a monitoring tool used to plot various metrics on virtual machines running remotely on a data centre or Cloud.
-In this milestone, we have used the opensource free version of Grafana to plot dashboards, visualize metrics that are being received from CloudWatch.
-The reason for using Cloudwatch is, it can monitor all the instances in any VPCs and Grafana is used to plot a unified dashboard of metrics from every application server and configuration server deployed.
-The Grafana application is installed and configured on jenkins server on the port 3000.
-The dashboard can be viewed at http://<public-ip>>:3000.
+For this special milestone, we have used the opensource free version of Grafana to plot dashboards, visualize metrics that are being received from CloudWatch.
+The reason for using Cloudwatch is, it can monitor all the instances in any VPCs and Grafana is used to plot a unified dashboard of metrics from every application server and configuration server deployed and running.
+The Grafana application is installed and configured on the port 3000.
+The dashboard can be viewed at http://<public-ip of grafana server>:3000.

 **AWS CloudWatch**

 CloudWatch is a monitoring and management PaaS offered by AWS.
 Here, we have used the free tier of AWS CloudWatch to monitor the servers that are being deployed on AWS.
 Every metric is polled with a configurable interval of 15s.

 **Metrics Monitored:**